 When the Debtors' filed the Debtors' Initial Plan and the Debtors' Initial Disclosure Statement, the Debtors also filed a motion for approval of their related disclosure statement the Debtors' Initial Disclosure Statement and procedures for the solicitation of votes with respect to the Debtors' Initial Plan [Docket No. 372] (the "Debtors' Solicitation Motion").
-At the March 6 Status Conference The Debtors' Solicitation Motion is scheduled to be heard at the May 15 Hearing.
+At the March 6 Status Conference the Bankruptcy Court scheduled the The Debtors' Solicitation Motion for the May 8 Trialis scheduled to be heard at the May 15 Hearing.
 See Docket No. 635 and 655.
-On May 9, 2024, Levona and the Petitioning Creditors filed objections to the Debtors' Solicitation Motion.
+On May 9, 2024, Levona and the Petitioning Creditors filed objections to the Debtors' Solicitation Motion, which the Debtors replied to on May 13, 2024.
 See Docket Nos.
-648 and 651.
-Pursuant to the Debtors' request, the Bankruptcy Court scheduled extended the Creditors' Committee's objection deadline on the Debtors' Solicitation Motion for the May 8 Trial.
-13, 2024 at 4:00 p.m.
-See Docket No. 650.
+648, 651, 668, and 670.
+Pursuant to the Debtors' request, the Bankruptcy Court extended the Creditors' Committee's objection deadline on the Debtors' Solicitation Motion to May 13, 2024 at